aviumlabs/phoenix/README.md

        Phoenix application

-Ecto support in the docker-entrypoint script is designed to work with a docker compose project (see Companion Project below) to read the database secret from docker secrets.
+Ecto support in the docker-entrypoint script is designed to work with the docker phoenix-compose project (see Companion Project below).

 Mix and hex are now installed under the /opt/phoenix directory.

-Temporarily removed nodejs and npm due to incompatabilities between Phoenix v1.7.18 and Alpine 3.20.
+## Image Naming Convention

-## Naming Convention
+The image naming convention is divided between **Standard** and **Extended**.

-The naming convention is branched into **Standard** and **Extended** and is based on similar projects based on the Alpine Linux distribution, where `-alpine` is appended to the end of the tag.
+It is based on similar projects running Alpine Linux, where `-alpine` is appended to the end of the tag.

-The **Standard** branch is based on the latest stable version of Elixir provided by the Elixir docker image.
+The **Standard** naming convention will attempt to be based on the latest version of Alpine, Erlang, Elixir, and the Phoenix Framework except in the case of where a conflict arises.

-The **Extended** branch may either be based on the previous stable version of Elixir or the cutting edge version of Elixir.
+The **Extended** naming convention may either be based on the previous stable version of Elixir or the cutting edge version of Elixir.